helbizofficial/helbiz-fullstack-test/README.md

 ### 2. Internal Transfers
 Provide a simple form that simulates a transfer between two wallets.
 For input, you'll need the `from` wallet address, `to` wallet address, and `amount` of HBZ to transfer.
 Persist these transfers using [mongoDB](https://www.mongodb.com/) and apply the transactions every time you pull data from the wallets API (again, consider an optimization strategy here).

-### 3. ETH Balance
+### 3. Get ETH Balance Using web3.js
-Finally - the API is only returning the HBZ balance for wallets.
+Finally - our API is only returning the HBZ balance for wallets.
 We would also like you to use the **web3.js** library to retrieve each wallet's ETH balance and display alongside the HBZ balance.
 Read the [API documentation](https://web3js.readthedocs.io/en/1.0/web3-eth.html#getbalance) to learn how to achieve this.
-All you need for this API is wallet address.
+All you need for this API is the wallet address.

 Hint: To initialize the library, you need to [set a provider](https://web3js.readthedocs.io/en/1.0/web3.html#setprovider):
 1. use library [truffle-privatekey-provider](https://www.npmjs.com/package/truffle-privatekey-provider) as the provider